 Change isn’t made with malicious intent

-I often hear from folks who are utterly convinced that whatever change they encounter is created for the express purpose of angering them3, or for some other dark, conspiratorial intent.
+I often hear from folks who are convinced that whatever change they encounter is created expressly to anger them3 — or for some other dark conspiratorial intent.

 Hardware and software vendors are in a constant competitive battle, and you don’t stay competitive by standing still.
 In fact, halting innovation and change is a fast track to failure.